 There are two types of fields that the Uploader handles.
 They are referred to as “map” fields and “copy” fields.
 Map fields require the user to drag and drop the select options from the upload file over to the Destination, or INVENTORY framework.
 This includes any field where there are dropdown select or check box options, including condition, maintenance needs, clearance conflicts, and more.
 This process is detailed below.
 Copy fields take the exact content of the records from the upload and paste them into the field in INVENTORY.
 This includes fields like date planted, dbh, notes, and more.

 Once you have dragged all options over from the left side (including “null”, which can be drug into the “Do Not Map” selection on the right), click Done With This Field.
-Track your mapping progress with the window on the far right of the screen, pictured at the right.

 For “Copy” fields, the buttons will look slightly different.
 The Submit Your Data button will copy all of the contents directly into the INVENTORY column.
 After you select Submit Your Data, select Done With This Field to return to the previous screen.